Bayesian hidden Markov models for latent variable labeling assignments in conflict research: application to the role ceasefires play in conflict dynamics: Concluding remarks

-The results are striking.
-Ceasefires do indeed seem to produce a significant decline in subsequent violence, shifting conflict from a violent to a non-violent state.
-However, the pre-ceasefire period is shown to be prone to periods of intensified violence that are most likely a cause and effect of the subsequent ceasefire.
 There are many research directions we hope to investigate in furthering this work.
 Namely, we hope to distinguish between ceasefires of different types and scope, separating those ceasefires that have markedly different characteristics (e.g., cessation of hostility arrangements vis-a-vis preliminary ceasefires).
 A complimentary research direction is to include a covariate to account for the duration of a given conflict (i.e., time in state 2 and/or state 3).
-This would allow us to address questions relating to whether conflicts tend to have limited persistence and perhaps dissipate in time.

-A challenge in our present analysis has been constructing an HMM over a theorized state space which provides context and meaning to the states that we have suggestively named as `non-violent', `intensified violence', and `stable violence', respectively.
-This is particularly difficult due to the fact that conflicts can arise from such a heterogeneous collection of countries.
-For example, we fit the HMM to training data including those from Colombia, Congo, and India, as well as data from the United Kingdom and Spain.
-We will need to incorporate additional structure into our HMM to better define and identify states 1, 2, and 3, but deciding how to do so is an open topic of future research.

-Next, there are a variety of potential utilities for policy making using the fitted HMM.
-With sufficient data and intervention relevant predictors it is possible to conduct analysis using the state space sampler to quantify the effect of changes in policy (e.g., how the risk or duration of a conflict changes if interventions are implemented).

-A key insight we demonstrate is that HMM frameworks can be developed to assign labels for latent variables in data sets, such as various underlying states of conflict.
-While this is {\em not} new to the statistical research community, it is {\em not} well understood in the conflict research community that an HMM can be used as a tool to construct semi-supervised data sets for use in more conventional statistical models.
-This insight is also demonstrated in the recent article \cite{Anders:2020JPR} to identify territorial control during a civil war, that are intrinsically difficult (if not impossible or infeasible) to manually label.
-Arguably, manifesting from the ubiquity of modern data repositories combined with a deficiency in meaningful labels, HMM-based semi-supervised data labeling strategies could pave the way for the next decade of conflict research progress.
+This would allow us to address questions relating to whether conflicts tend to have limited persistence.
+Finally, spatial correlations in conflict data (e.g., due to geopolitics, etc.) are well established \citep{Gleditsch2007}.
+In part, they stem from the fact that certain conflict-inducing factors are present in the same area.
+Poverty, for instance, is geographically clustered.
+But they also relate through conflict dynamics.
+Violent conflict can spill over from one country to another, such as between Rwanda and the Democratic Republic of Congo.
+This might be because ethnic groups cohabit both sides of a border, or it might be because a government intervenes in another country to prevent the organization of armed resistance, such as the Israeli intrusion of Lebanon.
+In any case, spatial correlations are a feature of these data that we plan to address in a subsequent, more complex formulation of our HMM approach, in our future research.